Discord-Coding-Community/FFXIV-Macros/GUIDELINES.md

 ### Note
  Brackets `[]` refer to text to replace.
 DO NOT include the `[]` in the `README.md` file, just replace the necessary fields as instructed.

 These Guidelines are in place to keep the repo clean and manageable.
-So please be sure to abide by them when suggesting new Macros.
+So please be sure to abide by them when suggesting new Macro files.

-Failure to abide by the above Rules and/or Guildelines will result in said Macros being deleted and/or rejected.
+Failure to abide by the above Rules and/or Guildelines will result in said Macro files being deleted and/or rejected.